This recipe comes together in just a few minutes. Slice the biscuits, put the whipping cream and strawberries down, and you have a wonderful dessert.

 Simple Whipping Cream Ingredients

-• Whipping cream: Whipping cream will whip best when it’s Cold.
+• Whipping cream: Whipping cream will whip best when it’s cold.

 • Sugar: You can use granulated sugar, but I like to use powdered sugar.